CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/formula.md

 ![General Settings](./media/formula/general-settings-formula.webp)

 Users can modify this default formula to align with specific operational needs.
 These formulas support calculations involving standard fields, user-defined fields, and values from other tabs, enhancing flexibility and accuracy in production planning.

-Furthermore, all expressions that follow Microsoft Excel formula syntax can be used within these formulas, making them highly adaptable for various manufacturing requirements.

 ---